netdata/netdata/collectors/python.d.plugin/freeswitch/README.md

-# freeswitch
+# FreeSWITCH

-This module will monitor one freeswitch server.
+This module will monitor one FreeSWITCH server.
 Server can be either local or remote.

 **Requirements:**

--   freeswitch with configured 'Event Socket Library'
+-   FreeSWITCH with configured 'Event Socket Library'
 -   Python library for connecting to ESL

-Example freeswitch configuration can be found in 'python.d/freeswitch.conf'
+Example FreeSWITCH configuration can be found in 'python.d/freeswitch.conf'

-It produces following charts:
+This module produces the following charts:

 1.  **Active calls**